Thepromach/Ninja_Game/README.md

 Ninja_Game
 ==========

-Old platformer game made in 2013
-	Platformer where ninja trying to be without falling down
+Platformer where the ninja tries not to fall off the screen

 Keys
 	Up using levitation power